IvanNon/ygramul-methodology/README.md

 ## The name

 Ygramul takes its name from the spider in Michael Ende's *The Neverending Story* — a nod to the fact that search crawlers are, themselves, spiders.
-The methodology mirrors how those crawlers work: many simultaneous angles, no single source of truth, judgment emerging from the pattern across signals rather than any one of them.

 Built by [Ivan Nonveiller](https://www.linkedin.com/in/ivannonveiller/) — enterprise SEO/GEO strategist.